marned22/rhino-academy-season-2/app/event-driven-application/README.md

 - `GET /roomUsers` - Get room-user relationships
 - `POST /roomUsers` - Add user to room

-## 📄 License

-This project is licensed under the ISC License.

-## 🔍 Troubleshooting

 ### Common Issues

 1. **Port conflicts**: Ensure ports 1234, 2000, and 3001 are available